horstoeko/zugferd/README.md

 ## Usage

-For detailed eplanation you may have a look in the `examples` and the `doc` folder of this package.
+For detailed eplanation you may have a look in the `examples` of this package and the documentation attached to every release.

 ### Reading a xml file